Elegant Living Now – Top-Rated Vacation Rental Management Company

 Discover Arch Rock: A Thrilling Adventure in Joshua Tree National Park

 Explore Arch Rock in Joshua Tree National Park, nestled amidst a vast field of boulders.
 This impressive 30-foot granite arch offers a glimpse of the park’s stunning scenery and is an exciting adventure, especially for kids who enjoy a bit of rock scrambling.
+The Pinto Basin, a prominent geographical feature in Joshua Tree National Park, adds to the unique landscapes and attractions of the area.

 Capture a photo in front of Arch Rock, easily identified by following the sign or the crowd.
 It requires a bit of rock scrambling to get up close, where your photographer can capture your memorable shot.
 The nature trail leading to Arch Rock is an easy 0.5-mile loop, with the arch appearing shortly after starting the loop.
 You don’t have to complete the full loop if you’re short on time or have members in your group who prefer shorter hikes.